 Low levels of certain antibodies (called antibody deficiency) could mean there’s a problem with the immune system and more testing is necessary.

 Many babies with SCID and other types of PI will look healthy immediately after birth.
-But newborn screening can help with early diagnosis so babies can get treatment before serious problems occur.
+Newborn screening can help with early diagnosis so babies can get treatment before serious problems occur.

 To test for SCID, a laboratory will measure levels of T-cell receptor excision circles (TRECs) in the baby’s blood.
 TRECs are small pieces of DNA (genetic material) that are cut out as the T cells develop.